laravel-liberu/documentation/docs/guide/development.md

 ::: tip Front end helper
 On the front end, a `route` helper is available that can be used to build the proper URL out of the route name.
-You may search the Enso pages for examples.
+You may search the Liberu pages for examples.
 :::

 #### Configuring the menu